Orfium/django-command-monitoring/README.md

 ...
 ```

+#### Settings variables and command inputs
-To disable the command monitoring feature for development runs you can include the input
+- To disable the command monitoring feature for one command for development runs you can include the input
-`--disable_monitor`
+`--disable_monitor` as argument in your command

-If you want to disable the monitoring in the testing env, you can add a variable in your testing settings:
+- If you want to disable the monitoring in the testing env, you can add a variable in your testing settings:
 `TESTING=True`

+- To set the time between each ping set the following variable in settings `INTERVAL_PING=<secs>`, where `<secs>`
+is integer, default is 30 seconds.

+- To disable the monitoring for the entire project set the variable in settings `MONITORING=False`

 ## After installation
 Your data in FireBase will look like this: